Gracia Barrios: Work

 The work of Gracia Barrios focuses on "human activity in everyday life."
 Although she initially opted for figurative painting, towards the 1960s she changed to a more informal style, called "informal realism" by the artist herself.
 With this, Barrios alluded to the man "by means of the monumentality of torsos, heads, and maternities, expressing also the direct approach with the American continent and its people."
 Some of the themes she tackled in her paintings were war, indigence, and exile.

 In addition to using oil and acrylic paints, the artist experimented with natural elements such as earth and clay in order to give greater density to her works.

 Her paintings have been exhibited in countries such as Spain, France, Germany, Brazil, and Japan, and adorn not only Chilean museums, but also some European ones, such as the Barcelona Museum of Contemporary Art and the André Malraux Museum of Le Havre.

 Personal life

 In 1943, while attending free courses at the University of Chile, Barrios met the Catalan painter José Balmes.
 They were introduced by the poet Enrique Lihn.
 They married in 1952 and had a daughter, Concepción Balmes, who is also a painter.

-Garcia Barrios died on 28 May 2020 at the age of 92.
+Garcia Barrios died from COVID-19 on 28 May 2020, at the age of 92.